Who is Bruno Fernandes? Man Utd’s potential new Portuguese sensation | Goal.com

 The former would win everything on offer to him at the club before leaving for Real Madrid, where he would cement his status as one of the greatest to ever play the game.

-Nani, meanwhile, became a Man Utd legend in his own right, making 230 appearances and winning 12 trophies in eight years.
+Nani, meanwhile, became a Man Utd hero in his own right, making 230 appearances and winning 12 trophies in eight years.

 But despite the buzz around Fernandes – with Jurgen Klopp even admitting that he’s not looking forward to the prospect of facing the 24-year-old in the Premier League if he completes the move – he is not another Ronaldo, or another Nani, and should not be treated as such.